 How easy it would be to say that!
 Oh, I thank God that I am not like that Pharisee.
 Of course, as soon as we say that, we have missed the entire point of the parable!
-One of the most easily interpreted parables in the New Testament may be this one, the one that sets us up for a fall.
+One of the most easily interpreted parables in the New Testament may be this one, and it sets us up for a fall.

 I wonder if, in this little parable, Jesus is setting us up.
-Jesus sets the Pharisee up to be a sitting duck, an obvious and easy target for our criticism.
-Then, when we compare ourselves to the arrogance of the Pharisee, it is we who feel comfortable and justified.
-And, as soon as do that, it is we who begin to exalt ourselves.
+Jesus sure sets the Pharisee up - to be a sitting duck, an obvious and easy target for our criticism.
+It's easy to notice the arrogance of the Pharisee, then to compare ourselves to the arrogance of the Pharisee, and then begin to feel comfortable and justified.
+Well, as soon as do that, it is we who begin to exalt ourselves.
 It is we who become the easy target.
-We are the ones who are sitting ducks.
+It is we who who are sitting ducks.

 Even if you have never been duck hunting, I hope you know what a sitting duck is.
-She is the one swimming alone in the middle of the pond, preening and quacking and honking.
+He is the one swimming alone in the middle of the pond, preening and quacking and honking.
 His arrogance and complacency are so evident, that one hardly needs to point him out.

 The sitting duck is a very easy target.
 The Pharisee is a very easy target!
-But get this: it is hard to preach against the Pharisee without sounding like a Pharisee oneself.
+But, it is hard to speak against the Pharisee without sounding like a Pharisee oneself.
 Let me say that again.
-It is hard to preach against the Pharisee without sounding like a Pharisee!
+I believe it is a primary point of this parable: It is hard to speak against the Pharisee without sounding like a Pharisee oneself.

-I wonder if Jesus knew how human nature would interpret this parable in ages to come-that, inevitably, various tribes and communities-and the church!-would thank God that we are not like other people.
+I wonder if Jesus knows how people will interpret this parable in ages to come - that, inevitably, we in the church will thank God that we are not like other people.
 We are not like this group, or that group, or this political faction, or that interest group.
+And we will do the same in our countries, thanking God that we are not like that other country, or this foreigner, or that nation.
+I thank you, God, that my country is not like other countries.

 Listen to the Pharisee shout so loudly about what he is against.
-"I am not a thief," he claims, "or a rogue, or an adulterer."
+"I am not a thief, a rogue, or an adulterer," he claims.
 But, consider what happens when any one of us begins to make a list of what we are not.
-When we begin to make such a list, the list takes on an energy of its own.
+When we start to make such a list, the list takes on an energy of its own.
 The list refuses to stop.
-The Pharisee begins to catalog all those people whom he is not like, until finally, he claims that he is not like this tax collector.
+The Pharisee begins to catalog all those people whom he is not like, until finally, he claims that he is not like this tax-collector.

-Yet, this tax collector is the one who is praying with him in the temple!
-The Pharisee, quacking so cheerfully about who he is not like, finally admits that he is separated even from his fellow worshipper.
+Yet, this tax-collector is the one who is praying with him in the temple!
+The Pharisee, quacking so cheerfully about who he is not like, finally admits that he is separated even from his fellow-worshipper.
 The Pharisee is all alone.

 The ultimate sin of the Pharisee is that he separates himself.
 He separates himself from humanity one category at a time.
-He finally separates himself even from the poor soul who is worshipping with him that day.
-And the more the Pharisee separates himself from humanity, the more he separates himself from God.
+He finally separates himself even from the very soul who is worshipping with him that day.
+The more the Pharisee separates himself from humanity, the more he separates himself from God.
 He is completely out of relationship.